cargo-bins/release-rust/README.md

   + outputting split debuginfo (`-C split-debuginfo=packed`).
 - Package binaries and support files in an archive
 - Sign the archive with [sigstore]'s [cosign]
-- Tag the release if it isn't already, and sign the tag with sigstore
+- Tag the release if it isn't already, and sign the tag with [gitsign]
 - Publish the crate to crates.io
 - Publish the archives to GitHub Releases